tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/Images/POA-Blockchain-guide.md

     ![custom network](Images/custom-network.png)

-    * Type `ETH` in the Currency box.

-    * In the Chain ID box, type the chain id you generated during genesis creation.
+    * Type `ETH` in the Currency box and in the Chain ID box, type the chain id you generated during genesis creation.

     * In the URL box type: `http://127.0.0.1:8545`.
 This points to the default RPC port on your local machine.